bitcoinbrisbane/BitPoker/README.md

 Which yields transaction id 0e7ae471ffd578c64b142c232f36c3f7810e1fcb2e31b8c1b02f4c61c07859dc Bobs transaction id d74b4bfc99dd46adb7c30877cc3ce7ea13feb51a6fab3b9b15f75f4e213ac0da

+The address 2Mx377XSXhvqqVyLaXsPDAAEsJFzGeWunKi now contains 1btc https://testnet.blockexplorer.com/address/2Mx377XSXhvqqVyLaXsPDAAEsJFzGeWunKi

 *Sample opening lightning channel in c# / NBitcoin*
 ```
 ```

+### Create the refund transaction
+Alice and Bob must also create a refund transaction to themselves, but *not* broadcast it.

 ## Game play
 The dealer's client is responsible for the orchastration of the game.
 As the dealer position rotates, this isn't a centralisation risk.
 The intnet is to limit network traffic.